syrenly/syrenly/README.md

 A brief summary of all my repositories.
 Further details can be found in the specific README of each repository.
 Any constructive suggestions are REALLY REALLY REALLY appreciated.

-🔥All the repos are currently mantained, improvements are made at least weekly (and daily when I can) 🔥
+🔥All the repos are currently mantained, updates are made almost weekly🔥

 ## Development